 \subsection{Determinism of wave packets}

-The two rather straight observations made above concerning the structure of the Wheeler--DeWitt equation converge to produce a peculiar notion of determinism on the level of quantum cosmology.
+The two rather straight observations made above concerning the structure of the Wheeler--DeWitt equation converge to producing a peculiar notion of determinism at the level of quantum cosmology.
 Despite the absence of an {\it external} time parameter, the equation is of hyperbolic form thus suggesting to use the $3$-volume $v$ or $\alpha=\frac13\ln v$ as an {\it intrinsic} time parameter \cite{Zeh88}.
-The term `intrinsic time parameter' denotes an evolution parameter of the equation, generally unrelated to any physical notion of time (which on the quantum level is anyway lost, as discussed above).
+The term `intrinsic time parameter' denotes an evolution parameter of the equation, generally unrelated to any physical notion of time (which at the quantum level is anyway lost, as discussed above).
 Exchanging the classical differential equations in time for a timeless differential equation hyperbolic in $\alpha$ alters the determinism of the theory.
 This, of course, changes the way in which boundary conditions can be imposed.
 Wave packets are not evolved with respect to Friedmann time but with respect to intrinsic time.
 This turns our notion of determinism on the head.

-This is illustrated by the following example.
+Let us illustrate this by the following example.
 Simplify the universe model with the two degrees of freedom $a$ (scale factor) and $\phi$ (scalar field) underlying (\ref{whdw2}) by the assumption $\Lambda=0$.
 Take, moreover, the scalar field to be massless and the universe to be closed, $k=1$.
 This model has a classical solution evolving from big bang to big crunch.
 The trajectories in configuration space are depicted in Figure~3 where the arrow along the trajectory signifies increasing Friedmann time.